The Emerson Fund

-The Foundation works to support our special organization for chaplains and all that we do.
-Each year at our National Institute members of the Foundation are honored for their dedication to the Association and new members are inducted.
-Membership can only be granted by the Trustees to those who have contributed $1,000.00 or more to the Foundation.
+The Fund works to support our special organization for chaplains and all that we do.
+Each year at our National Institute members of the Fund are honored for their dedication to the Association and new members are inducted.
+Membership can only be granted by the Trustees to those who have contributed $1,000.00 or more to the Fund.
 Each member is presented a numbered medallion and plaque, and their names are placed upon a large plaque on display at the National office.

-Appreciation is expressed to all our Emerson Foundation members for their generous support that strengthens the voice of MCA today and helps to secure the future of MCA in perpetuity.
+Appreciation is expressed to all our Emerson Fund members for their generous support that strengthens the voice of MCA today and helps to secure the future of MCA in perpetuity.

 The Emerson Fund is used to support the Operating Fund of the Military Chaplains Association, but may be directed to any use the National Executive Committee feels necessary.
 The monies received for the Fund will be invested by the Trustees as designated investment funds.